• Skip to primary navigation

 What on earth is banana butter I hear you ask!
 You might have heard of apple butter if not banana butter.

 It isn’t made with actual butter but is more like a rich fruit sauce made by cooking fruit with sugar for a long time until the sugar caramelises, giving it that rich brown colour.
-Butter refers to the smooth texture of the resulting preserve, it is thick, smooth and very fruity.

 Apple butter is a popular recipe in the US, you cook down your apples over a long period to make this delicious fruit preserve.